 to help to debug problems or work around known problems during upgrades.
-In this case the operator can pause at a given step known to be problematic or right before a problematic set, perform some manual checks or changes, then continue the upgrade until another step (with confirmation like with the recent option --step-by-step), or continue without stop until the end another use might be to help to speed up upgrades when it involves several nodes: they can all proceed in parallel when it's known to be safe to do so; then perform some parts in lock-step (some nodes waiting until others finish with some stage); then continue in parallel until the end this is very likely in the upgrade of nodes other than the first.
+In this case the operator can pause at a given step known to be problematic or right before a problematic set, perform some manual checks or changes, then continue the upgrade until another step (with confirmation like with the recent option --step-by-step), or continue without stop until the another use might be to help to speed up upgrades when it involves several nodes: they can all proceed in parallel when it's known to be safe to do so; then perform some parts in lock-step (some nodes waiting until others finish with some stage); then continue in parallel until the end

-• --skip-db-backup: This will speed-up the process in cases where it's deemed unnecessary, and
+• --skip-db-backup: This will speed-up the process in cases where it's deemed unnecessary, and this is very likely in the upgrade of nodes other than the first.